dariapinzariu/Testare_Manuala/Manual_Testing_Project_For_<BEBE TEI>.md

 The following elements are needed to be ready before the test execution phase begins:

+• all the test data is available and reviewed (test data= email examples, password examples, different types of log in accounts , different types of dashboards)<br>
+• all the test cases are written and reviewed<br>
-• all the test data is available and reviewed (test data= email examples, password examples, different types of log in accounts , different types of dashboards )
+• all the test data is available and reviewed (test data= email examples, password examples, different types of log in accounts , different types of dashboards )<br>

 <h3>1.6.
 Test Execution </h3>